View Cancer Clinical Trials

 - Step 2 Registration must take place within 84 days after definitive surgery.
 Patients must not have begun chemotherapy or endocrine therapy for their breast cancer prior to randomization.

-- Patients randomized to either arm may also co-enroll in Phase III trials that compare local therapies, or compare systemic therapies (not including chemotherapy).
-Patients randomized to chemotherapy may also co-enroll in Phase III trials that compare chemotherapies.
+- Patients randomized to either arm may also co-enroll in Phase III trials that compare local therapies, or compare systemic therapies (such as chemotherapy, if randomized to Arm 1 of S1007).

 - The Quality of Life and Economic Substudy is permanently closed to accrual effective 12/1/12.
 Patients at U.S. INSTITUTIONS who consent to participate in the Quality of Life and Economic Substudy must agree to complete the S1007 Health-Related Quality of Life Questionnaire: Randomized Study Form after Recurrence Score results and randomized treatment status are known but before treatment has been initiated.